eswan18/ethanswan.com/teaching/courses.md

 {% else %}

   {% comment %}
-    This hacky if clause keeps us from including standalone pages in the courses folder (such as this file you're looking at) in the course list.
+    This hacky if clause keeps us from including standalone pages in the courses folder in the course list.
   {% endcomment %}
   {% if course.layout != "page" %}
   {% include course-overview-box.html course=course %}